akohta/multi_fbeam/README.md

 ## Verification

-The verification program is in the folder "verification".
+The verification program is in the folder verification.
 This program show the verification results about focused plane wave.
 The executable "fpw_verification.out" is created by 'make' command.
 This is for a verification, not to demonstrate the use.